PearlMillingCompany/first-web-app-dev-project/README.md

 - Ahaan : Intro to computer science

 ## Responsibilities/ Roles

-*Roles are subject to change on a case basis*
+*Roles are subject to change on a case by case basis*

+- Antwone : Manager
+- Ahaan : Presenter, Note Taker

 ## Group Interactions(Norms)
 1. Respect eachother